ishandutta2007/browserprint/README.md

 The resolution of the client's monitor(s).
 Different from the other screen size test in that this number can be the cumulative resolution of the monitors in multiple monitor set ups.

+### Screen Size (CSS)
+The screen size and colour depth of the monitor displaying the client's web browser, detected using CSS.
+Deprecated because in the current implementation zooming changes the result in newer browsers.

 ### Language (Flash)
 The language of the client's browser, as detected using Flash.